-In the process of approval of a tenure-track or continuing non-tenure track (CNTT) position by the Committee on Academic Priorities and the President, the department will have submitted a draft advertisement for review.
-The Provost, the Committee on Academic Priorities, and the Committee on Appointments will review and approve the language of that ad.
-Ads will be posted on the Provost's Office Open Positions web page.
+In the process of approval of a tenure-track or CNTT position by CAP and the President, the department will have submitted a draft advertisement for review.
+The Provost, CAP, and CA will review and approve the language of that ad.
+Ads will be posted on the Provost's Office Open Positions webpage.

-Advertisements should contain the name of the department, field, rank and/or special qualifications, criteria (e.g., Ph.D. in hand, prior teaching experience); materials to be submitted (e.g., letter of application curriculum vitae, three current letters of reference, a research statement, a statement of teaching philosophy, a statement of demonstrated commitment to diversity and inclusion, and some ask for writing samples); the Search Committee to whom materials should be sent; the weblink to access the application portal via Interfolio for Faculty Searches; the date on which review of applications will begin; and the following wording:
+Advertisements should contain the name of the department, field, rank and/or special qualifications, criteria (e.g., Ph.D. in hand, prior teaching experience); materials to be submitted (e.g., letter of application, curriculum vitae, three current letters of reference, a research statement, a statement of teaching philosophy, a statement of demonstrated commitment to diversity and inclusion, and some ask for writing samples); the Search Committee to whom materials should be sent; the weblink to access the application portal via Interfolio; the date on which review of applications will begin; and the following wording:

-Bryn Mawr College is a distinguished liberal arts college for women with a vibrant faculty of scholar-teachers, a talented staff and intellectually curious students eager to make a difference in the world.
+Bryn Mawr College is a distinguished liberal arts women's college with a vibrant faculty of scholar-teachers, a talented staff and intellectually curious students eager to make a difference in the world.
 The College is committed to increasing the diversity of its students, faculty, staff, and curricular offerings with a particular focus on enhancing ethnic and racial diversity and advancing social justice and inclusion.
 We believe diversity strengthens our community and enriches the education of our students.
-We have a student body of 1,350 undergraduates (34 percent are U.S. students of color and 22 percent are international students).
-There are 310 graduate students in coeducational graduate programs in social work, humanities and science.
+We have a student body of about 1,400 undergraduates (32 percent are U.S. students of color and 14 percent are international students).
+There are over 300 graduate students in coeducational graduate programs in social work, humanities and science.
 Bryn Mawr College is located in metropolitan Philadelphia and enjoys strong consortial relationships with Haverford College, Swarthmore College, and the University of Pennsylvania.
 Bryn Mawr College is an equal-opportunity employer; candidates from underrepresented groups and women are especially encouraged to apply.

 The search chair may place the ad in one or two professional newsletters and or on the website of their academic discipline association.
 A single appearance of an ad in two or three publications can be covered by the Faculty Search budget.
-The Provost's Office will place a composite ad in the The Chronicle of Higher Education, advertise in HigherEdJobs.com, Higher Education Recruitment Consortium (HERC), and will enroll the College in The Registry - National Registry of Diverse and Strategic Faculty.
+The Provost's Office will place the finalized ad on the Provost's Office webpage, and advertise the position in The Chronicle of Higher Education, HigherEdJobs.com, and Higher Education Recruitment Consortium (HERC).
 Special attention should be given to advertising in publications reaching candidates from underrepresented groups.
 However, it is important not to rely on advertisements alone in recruiting candidates.
 Special efforts are needed if the College is to succeed in hiring outstanding new faculty in a highly competitive market.
 Faculty members on the committee should use their respective professional networks to seek out strong candidates and contact graduate departments noted for training scholars in the field.
 Such personal contacts are particularly important in recruiting candidates from racially and ethnically diverse groups.